You’d hope that being a loyal customer might result in lower premiums when you renew your car insurance – but you might find the opposite is true.

 Car insurance renewal premiums have a habit of increasing every year, even if you haven’t made a claim.
 Compare car insurance quotes from more than 110 UK providers.

-In this article, we’ll explain four of the most common ways companies get away with charging existing customers more, based on when and how you apply for cover, and how you can avoid being overcharged.
+In this article, we’ll explain four of the most common ways companies get away with charging existing customers more, based on when and how you apply for cover, and how you can ensure you don’t end up paying over the odds.

 How you buy car insurance